AsymptoticEpiphany/cpp_examples/README.md

 - Optionally builds a Release version optimized for production (without sanitizers)
 - Keeps Debug and Release builds separate to avoid conflicts
 - You can view the CI status and logs on the GitHub Actions tab.

+- Checks out the code from the repository
+- Installs dependencies (cmake, g++, ninja-build) on Ubuntu
+- Debug build with sanitizers:
+  - Configures and builds the project in Debug mode with AddressSanitizer (ASan), UndefinedBehaviorSanitizer (UBSan), and LeakSanitizer enabled
+  - Runs all unit tests via CTest, reporting any memory or undefined behavior issues\

+- Release build for production:
+  - Builds a separate Release version optimized for performance, without sanitizers
+  - This Release binary is kept separate from Debug builds to avoid conflicts
+  - The binary is optionally uploaded as a CI artifact for inspection or debugging purposes

+- Tag-based releases (i.e. git tag v0.0.1 && git push origin v0.0.1):
+  - When a commit is tagged (e.g., v1.0.0), the workflow automatically:
+    - Rebuilds the Release binary to ensure it’s fresh and reproducible
+    - Renames the binary to a versioned format, e.g., my_app_v1.0.0_linux_x64
+    - Uploads the versioned binary to GitHub Releases for download and distribution

+CI visibility:
+- You can view the build and test status, logs, and uploaded artifacts in the GitHub Actions tab
+- Tagged releases will appear in the GitHub Releases tab once published.

 ![Build Status](https://github.com/AsymptoticEpiphany/cpp_examples/actions/workflows/run_unit_tests.yml/badge.svg)